sgalikeeva/COVID19_PPPLoans_And_Denver_Businesses/README.md

 ![image of confusion matrix](https://github.com/ereekaj/Final_Project/blob/main/Images/Confustion_matrix.png)

 ## Further Analysis
-While exploring the data and beginning to put together our visualizations, we were suprised to find that Professional Services accounted for a large amount of the loans granted in Denver.
+While exploring the data and beginning to create our visualizations, we were suprised to find that Professional Services accounted for a large amount of the loans granted in Denver.
 Our analysis showed the following:

 * Professional services account for 39.92% of the PPP loans